roughyy/Crypt/README.md

 ## Contact Information
 If you have any questions or feedback regarding the project, feel free to email me at muhammad.rafii.haditomo@gmail.com.
 I would be happy to assist you.

----

-*Please note that this README.md template is just a guideline.
-You may need to modify it according to your specific project's structure and requirements.*